thaitwo/github-users/README.md

-## Development Setup
+## Development Installations
-In order to get this application running, you need to install the following development dependencies:
+In order to get this application running, you will need to install the following development dependencies:

 * babel-core
 * babel-loader